 At 95% alcohol, this is certainly not a social drink to enjoy with a restaurant meal.
-If you’re buying grain alcohol, you’ve got one thing only in mind and that’s getting obliterated.
+If someone is buying grain alcohol, they’ve got one thing only in mind, and that’s getting obliterated.

 Since alcohol is such a common drink in the US with over 86% of Americans drinking at some point in their life, it pays to be aware of the dangers associated with this type of intensely pure alcohol.

 So, before we examine some of the dangerous consequences of drinking too much grain alcohol, what is it exactly besides super-strong?

 Everything You Need To Know About Grain Alcohol

 Grain alcohol is a clear liquid with has no color, taste, or smell.